 This section outlines treatments that are the standard of care (the best proven treatments available) for these specific types of cancers.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
 For more information, see the Clinical Trials and Latest Research sections.

 Laryngeal and hypopharyngeal cancer can often be successfully eliminated, especially if they are found early.
 Although eliminating the cancer is the primary goal of treatment, preserving the function of the affected organs is also very important.
 When doctors plan treatment, they consider how treatment might affect a person’s quality of life, including how a person feels, looks, talks, eats, and breathes.
 Cancers of the larynx and hypopharynx and their treatments can have a significant impact on these functions, so decisions should be made carefully.

 There are three main treatment options for laryngeal and hypopharyngeal cancer: surgery, radiation therapy, and chemotherapy.
 One or a combination of these therapies may be used to treat the cancer.
-Surgery and radiation therapy are the most common forms of treatment for laryngeal and hypopharyngeal cancer.
+Surgery and radiation therapy are the most common forms of treatment for both laryngeal and hypopharyngeal cancer.
 Chemotherapy may be used in combination with radiation therapy to increase the chance of destroying cancer cells.